detjensrobert/cs352-usability-group-project/6-prototype-evaluation/initial-prototype.md

 ## Research Methods

-For testing usabilty, we will be using post-test questionaire and critical thinking as our research methods.By having the participants express their thoughts as they go along it will give us insights into the mental model they have of the application.
+For testing usability, we will be using post-test questionnaire and critical thinking as our research methods.
+By having the participants express their thoughts as they go along it will give us insights into the mental model they have of the application.
 We can see where they are successful and where they struggle along the way instead of relying on their recall at the end.
 In addition we will ask questions at the end to make sure we cover certain areas if the user didn’t report anything about them during the experiment.

 - Post-test Questions:

 1. What are your thoughts on our application?
-2. If the app was on the Apple, Android, or Amazon mobile app stores, would you install it?
+2. Would you use this application if it was available for your device?
 3. What are your thoughts on our screens?
 4. How did using the app make you feel?
 5. What did you think about how long it took you to complete the tasks?